me-sh/academic-kickstart/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: Meir Meshulam is a postdoc in neuroscience at Princeton University, using machine learning and deep learning to study human cognition.
+bio: Meir Meshulam is a postdoc in neuroscience at [" Princeton University "](https://www.princeton.edu/), using machine learning and deep learning to study human cognition.

 interests: